artdecocode/tablature/documentary/1-API/index.md

 %EXAMPLE: example/example.js, ../src => tablature%
 %FORK example example/example%

+%~ width="15"%

 ### Replacement

 A replacement function must return an object containing `value` and `length` property.
-This is to enable printing of Unix escape codes.
+When replacements are not given, the ANSI codes are removed by _Tablature_, however, the replacement must always return the value along with its length.

 ```js
 const isEnabled = (value) => {